-1.)
-An iPad

-- Exams must be taken on an iPad.
-Some lab work may require an iPad. - If you do not already have an iPad, you are eligible to borrow one for the semester through the Student Technology Loan Program.
+- 1. An iPad - All exams must be taken on an iPad.
+Some lab work also requires an iPad. - If you do not already own an iPad, you may borrow one for the semester from the College of Arts and Sciences.
 Please follow the instructions on the "Borrowing an iPad" Carmen page.

-2.)
-An approved calculator
+2. An approved calculator

-All components of CHEM 1210 require a calculator.
+All components of CHEM 1220 require a calculator.
 Only four calculator models are approved for use in this course.
 Please note that these are the only calculators permitted during exams:

-- Texas Instruments TI-30XIIS
+- Texas Instruments TI-30XiiS

 - Texas Instruments TI-30Xa

 - Texas Instruments TI-83

 - Texas Instruments TI-84

-- Plus and Plus CE models of the above calculators are also permitted.
+- Plus and Plus CE models of the above calculator models are also permitted.

-If you do not already own one of these calculators, the most cost-effective models are the TI30XIIS and the TI30Xa.
+If you do not already own one of these calculators, the most cost-effective models are the TI30Xiis and the TI30Xa.
 You can purchase your calculator at the retailer of your choice.